rabakuku/OSCP-for-AI/🧪 Section 0: Lab Code/instructions.md

-Here is the Markdown file containing the instructions on how to run the setup, including diagrams of the file structure before and after execution.
+That's a great list of labs!
+Having the full list in the documentation will make it much clearer for users what they are getting.

-You can save this as `HOW_TO_RUN.md` in your project directory.
+Here is the updated `HOW_TO_RUN.md` file reflecting the complete contents of the `pages/` directory.

 ---